This post was last updated on October 4th, 2022 at 04:13 pm.

 Now let’s create our fictional batch.

-In Contributions: Batches: Enter, we create the batch.
-We’ll want to set the “Acctg.
-Date” to 2/17 because that’s what we want as our accounting date for the bank deposit.
+In Donations: Funds & Donations, we create the batch.
+We’ll want to set the ‘Date’ to 09/21/2022 because that’s what we want as our accounting date for the bank deposit.

-When entering the contributions, we need to be sure to choose the right contribution fund and use the right giving date.
+When entering the donations, we need to be sure to choose the right donation fund and use the right giving date.

-(For more on the window, you can go to “!getting started” in the upper right of your account and go to the Contributions Setup Guide, or click “?help!” in the upper left of the window [but this won’t work if you just have a free trial].)
+(For more on the window, you can go to “!getting started” in the upper right of your account and go to the Donation Setup Guide, or click “?help!” in the upper left of the window.)

-Click Contribution Statements to take a look at how these donations will show on the members’ statements.
+Click Statements to take a look at how these donations will show on the members’ statements.

 Now on the accounting side, we can look up the deposit (General Ledger: GL: GL Register) and see how exactly it was posted.
 I added highlighting so you can see how the two different accounting funds (General Fund and Youth Group Operations) are used.